artbobrov/ConvenientSwift/README.md

 ### Documentation

 To create a documentation reference just use [jazzy](https://github.com/realm/jazzy.git).
 It creates a docs site in the `ConvenientSwift/docs` path.
-Open `index.html` and explore.
+Open `index.html` and enjoy.

 ```bash
 $ jazzy